devpro/azure-pipeline-training/README.md

 ## Build pipeline advanced steps - Intermediate tour

-_TODO: work to be started in May 2021_
+_TODO: work to be started in May/June 2021_